computerguided/FCM/doc/Interfaces.md

     {
     public:
         std::string message{};
-        UdpMessageInd() { name = "UdpMessageInd"; interfaceName = currentNamespace; }
+        UdpMessageInd() { name = "UdpMessageInd"; interfaceName = interfaceClassName; }
     };
 }
 ```

 Note that the uniform initialization syntax (`{}`) is used to ensure all members are initialized without specifying explicit default values.
-This is to prevent warnings, for example "_Constructor does not initialize these fields: value_" when using Clang-Tidy.
+This is to prevent warnings, for example in this case "_Constructor does not initialize these fields: message_" when using Clang-Tidy.